Working for us

 Our employee networks

-- Our BAME network helps us attract and progress talent from different backgrounds and ethnicities, inspiring people to consider a career with us.
+- Our BAME+ and Allies network helps us attract and progress talent from different backgrounds and ethnicities, inspiring people to consider a career with us.
 The network also facilitates our #explainorchange mentoring circles to encourage job seekers in our community into work.

 - Our DisAbility Confident network provides support and recommendations for accessible services for our customers and employees.
 The network facilitates work experience, organises education or training, and raises awareness of visible and non-visible disabilities.
-This is part of our award winning GSAS (Give Someone a Start) scheme.
+This is part of our award-winning 'Give Someone a Start' (GSAS) scheme.

-- Our LGBT+ and Allies network helps create a safe, inclusive place to work through support and ongoing campaigns like #nobystanders.
+- Our Pride network helps create a safe, inclusive place to work through support and ongoing campaigns like #nobystanders.
 The network attends annual Pride events, raising awareness whilst promoting water efficiency and hydrating customers through our free water station.

 - Our Women’s network helps us to create balance for better.
 The network organises career development workshops, mentoring and networking events.
 They were also key in helping shape our revised and enhanced family leave policies.